 How Common is Fibromyalgia?

 Fibromyalgia is the second most commonly occurring musculoskeletal condition.
 It affects two to four percent of the population of the United States.
-Of the five million Americans over 18 who suffer from fibromyalgia, as many as 90% are female.
+Of the five million Americans over 18 who suffer from fibromyalgia, 75-90% are female.
 Furthermore, women often experience greater fibromyalgia pain and tenderness than men.
 Researchers believe the condition may be both more common and more intense in women because of differences in hormone and endorphin levels between the sexes.

 What Causes Fibromyalgia?